know0329/Kakao-laas-Cloning-with-React/README.md

 In Backend, server.js was designed to experiment with a single function

 To operation Program nomally,
-  please move to client direcoty and input 'yarn start' and input 'node index.js' at backend
+  please move to client direcoty and input 'yarn start' (front) and input 'node index.js' at backend  (back)